excaliburjs/Excalibur/src/engine/Docs/Actions.md

 ## Example: Follow a Path

-You can use [[ex.ActionContext.moveTo|Actor.actions.moveTo]] to move to a specific point, allowing you to chain together actions to form a path.
+You can use [[ActionContext.moveTo|Actor.actions.moveTo]] to move to a specific point, allowing you to chain together actions to form a path.

 This example has a `Ship` follow a path that it guards by